After Wisdom Tooth Removal

 Bleeding/Bruising

 • Apply firm pressure by biting hard on gauze for one hour.
+Ensure the gauze is directly over the socket, placing pressure at the extraction site, and not just between the teeth.

-Protecting the blood clot to prevent dry socket
+Protecting blood clots to prevent dry socket.

 • A blood clot must form and remain in the socket for healing to occur.